Biden, Harris, and the Democrats know that once they formally assume office, they’re going to have a tough job.

 We can talk later about how this approach can be best rolled out, but without these types of policies and practices we run the risk of remaining a country that seriously divided, one where a significant portion of its citizens all too willing to believe the musings of snake oil salesmen and hucksters.

 Sure we should address the bomb throwers, and the dangerousness of right-wing media, and the solutions I offer are not exclusive, but they are places to start.
-They are options for to preventing a polarization like the one we are experiencing from happening again.
+They are options aimed at minimizing and preventing the polarization like we are experiencing from happening again.

 photo credit Mobilus In Mobili, “RVA Pro Gun Rally 2020-11”